-Use the information from a lunchtime audit to work out how much waste your students’ lunches produce in a week, a term and even a year!
+Use the information from a lunchtime audit to work out how much waste your students’ lunches produce in a week, a semester, and even a year!

 Some tips for a sustainable lunchbox to take from this activity include:

-- Use re-usable packaging, such as beeswax lunch wraps, reusable pouches and fabric lunch pouches.
+- Use re-usable packaging, such as beeswax lunch wraps, reusable pouches, and fabric lunch baggies.

 - Eat more fruit and vegetables, and food that doesn’t require packaging.

-- Fill small containers repeatedly with crackers and other snacks from larger packets.
+- Fill small containers repeatedly with snacks from larger packets.

 - Re-use glad wrap and foil when possible.

 - Have a Nude Food Day where the objective is for your class to have a completely waste free lunchbox for a day.

 Why not extend your lunchtime waste saving to the teacher’s lounge or the school cafeteria?

 Encourage the use of recyclable or compostable packaging for food containers and bamboo utensils.
 Help your school research the possibility of sourcing it’s food from local suppliers to reduce the food miles of their products, and don’t forget that compost bin!